 Since 2009, the Deutsche Sprachschule Bloomfield, Inc. works in cooperation with the "Fern Universitäten" in Hagen, Göttingen, Riedlingen, Koblenz-Landau and AKAD Hochschule Stuttgart Germany, and supervises testing for different faculties in Michigan.

 DSB Administrative School Team's (AST) members are comprised of experienced professionals and parents with educational backgrounds.
-The highly motivated and committed team members contributed to the school’s growth from 35 students to the present enrollment of over 400 students.
+The highly motivated and committed team members contributed to the school’s growth from 35 students to the present enrollment of about 400 students.
 The school offers: Music (Musikzwerge), Preschool (German Kindergarten), Kindergarten (Vorschule), German Grade 1-12, German as a Second Language (DAZ) Level 1-11, French and Latin.

 The knowledge and experience of the DSB Team has made it possible to implement the successful concept of meeting the needs of German speaking students living abroad or at home.